 An UPDATE from LAY LEADER Nancy Tarte

-I have been an active member of DUMC for 30 years along with my husband Jeff and our three now adult children.
-I have served in a number of capacities over the years including faith formation, music, hospitality, missions, staff-parish relations and children’s’ ministries.
+I have been an active member of DUMC for 32 years along with my husband Jeff and our three adult children.
+I have served in numerous capacities over the years.
 DUMC has provided a foundation not only for my faith but for my friendships and involvement in the Lake Norman community.
-Davidson is also where I have spent my career in pediatrics.
+Davidson is also where I have spent my career as a pediatrician.

 Now more than ever we are called to live out Jesus’ commandment to us.
 “Love one another.
 As I have loved you, so must you love one another.
 By this everyone will know you are my disciples.”
 (John 13:34-35)